-A line of several preserves and parks currently extends along Lake Huron through Fort Gratiot and Burtchville Townships.
+The new Bidwell Sanctuary in Burtchville Township is a very important part of the proposed Southern Lake Huron Coastal Park, a band of several preserves and parks extending along Lake Huron through Fort Gratiot and Burtchville Townships.
 The preserves are generally inaccessible to the public and somewhat disconnected from each other, but not by much.
 With a little effort, we are within reach of creating a continuous 4.5-mile coastal park connecting the Port Huron area to Lakeport State Park.
-The proposed Southern Lake Huron Coastal Park would encompass most of the remaining beach ridge (or dune) and swale complex along the eastern shoreline of Michigan's Thumb region, a linear forested greenway connecting Port Huron with shoreline communities into Sanilac County.
+The Southern Lake Huron Coastal Park would encompass most of the remaining beach ridge (or dune) and swale complex along the eastern shoreline of Michigan's Thumb region, a linear forested greenway connecting Port Huron with shoreline communities into Sanilac County.
 This coastal forest zone is well-suited for a recreational walking and biking trail with interpretive signage.

 The beach ridge and swale complex along Lake Huron is a big part of what makes the Blue Water Area unique and a desirable place to visit and live.
 Yet, few understand the character and significance of this land because there is very limited public access to it.
-Routing a trail through the interior of this coastal forest corridor will provide a great opportunity for recreation, providing a small wilderness experience within just a few miles of Port Huron.
-The proposed forest trail will increase safe pedestrian access to public parks, as opposed to being squeezed to road shoulders with traffic, noise, exhaust, and major safety risks.
+Routing a trail through the interior of this coastal forest corridor will provide a great opportunity for recreation and a small wilderness experience within just a few miles of Port Huron.
+The forest trail will increase safe pedestrian access to public parks, as opposed to being squeezed to road shoulders with traffic, noise, exhaust, and major safety risks.
 Based on a 2019 trail plan commissioned by Saint Clair County, 37% of the population is completely uncomfortable with biking along roadways and 51% are reserved in their comfort.
 A clear majority prefer biking away from traffic.
-The Bidwell Preserve and proposed Southern Lake Huron Coastal Park will get people out in nature and educate area residents about significant natural features where they live, not a long drive away in some other place.
+The Bidwell Sanctuary and Southern Lake Huron Coastal Park will get people out in nature and educate area residents about significant natural features where they live, not a long drive away in some other place.

 The Southern Lake Huron Coastal Park project would complete two major gaps in the Bay to Bridge Trail in Saint Clair County, specifically "Gap 20" and "Gap 21" identified in the County plan.
 As proposed, the coastal trail would pass through at least two TLC preserves, the Peltier Beach Ridge Sanctuary and future Bidwell Preserve.
 Currently, most of the preserves to be included in the larger park are difficult, if not impossible, for the public to access without trespassing on adjoining properties.
-The proposed Southern Lake Huron Coastal Park and trail would open most of these preserves to the public.
+The proposed coastal park and trail would open most of these preserves to the public.
 Once connected, the Southern Lake Huron Coastal Park is likely to become a regional destination for bicyclists, birders, naturalists, and other visitors.